kahollis/kahollis/README.md

-- 👋 Hi, I’m @kahollis !
+- 👋 Hi, I’m @katie hollister !
-- 👀 I’m interested in User Experience and Product Design.
+- 👀 I’m an Associate Product Designer.
-- 🌱 I’m currently studying English and User Experience at Cal Poly, San Luis Obispo.
+- 🌱 I’ve studied English and User Experience at Cal Poly, San Luis Obispo.
-- 💻 I’m looking to collaborate on projects and applications related to the life sciences industry.
+- 💻 I’m currently collaborating on projects and applications related to the life sciences industry.
 - 📫 How to reach me: www.linkedin.com/in/katie-hollister

 <!---